-4. Scoring was applied to each question block using Calculator.
+4. Scoring was applied to each question using Calculator.
 A score of +1 is applied to answers that are positive (i.e. where the person demonstrates that they understand user behavior).
 Zero is scored for negative responses.

 5. In the case of the three-option Multiple Choice question, additional scoring is applied based on how “perfect” their answer is.

-6. After applying the calculations to each block, three Thank You Screens are needed in order to tell the person if they are “strangers”, “acquaintances”, or “best friends” with their users, based on the scoring.
+6. After applying the calculations to each question, three Thank You Screens are needed in order to tell the person if they are “strangers”, “acquaintances”, or “best friends” with their users, based on the scoring.
 More on how this is done in step eight.

 7. The Redirect after Submitting feature is applied to each Thank You Screen.
 This is used to send the respondent to Amplitude’s Guide to Understanding User Behavior landing page when the person completes the quiz.